Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 ### Strategy 20: LAHF/SAHF Flag Preservation Strategy (Priority 83)

-**Problem:** LAHF/SAHF instructions (Load/Store AH from/to flags) may contain bad characters in their opcodes or may need to be replaced when working with shellcode that has bad character restrictions.
+**Problem:** LAHF/SAHF instructions (Load/Store AH from/to flags) may contain bad bytes in their opcodes or may need to be replaced when working with shellcode that has bad byte restrictions.

-**Solution:** Replace LAHF/SAHF with PUSHF/POPF or manual flag manipulation that avoids bad characters.
+**Solution:** Replace LAHF/SAHF with PUSHF/POPF or manual flag manipulation that avoids bad bytes.

 **Implementation:**
 ```c